 abstract = {

-We describe a system which, building on previous team action recognition
+We describe a system which, building on previous team action

-executed by a group of embodied agents.
-The system relies on team action
+team action executed by a group of embodied agents.
+The system

-states with human understandable semantics, estimates the current state and
+relies on team action states with human understandable semantics,

-is able to make predictions or identify fringe cases such as incomplete or
+identify fringe cases such as incomplete or incorrectly executed

-DBN using a sampling-importance-resampling particle filter.
+using a sampling-importance-resampling particle filter.
 As a

-methodological illustration, we describe the process of model building for
+methodological illustration, we describe the process of model

-using data acquired from video recordings, and measure the systems' ability
+test our approach using data acquired from video recordings, and

-to recognize a team action and to estimate the current state.
+measure the systems' ability to recognize a team action and to

 }